RiiConnect24/Wii-Guide/_pages/en_US/get-started.md

 ### Choose an exploit to use

-- [str2hax](str2hax) - Exploit that uses the Wii EULA (Recommended, no SD card nor Channel required, but requires changing the DNS settings)
+- [str2hax](str2hax) - Exploit that uses the Wii EULA
+:    (Requires an internet connection and changing the DNS server)
-- [FlashHax](flashhax) - Exploit that uses the Internet Channel (No SD card required)
+- [LetterBomb](letterbomb) - Exploit that uses the Wii Message Board :    (Requires an SD card)
-- [LetterBomb](letterbomb) - Exploit that uses the Wii Message Board (SD card required)
+- [FlashHax](flashhax) - Exploit that uses the Internet Channel
+:    (Requires the Internet Channel installed, and an internet connection)
-- [BlueBomb](bluebomb) - Exploit that uses Bluetooth (Neither SD card nor Wifi required)
+- [BlueBomb](bluebomb) - Exploit that uses Bluetooth
     * Requires a computer with Bluetooth and GNU/Linux, as well as a USB drive
     * This is the only exploit that works on the **Wii mini**